cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 language: 🇬🇧
 ---

-Who never had a surprise when checking the billing panel from Amazon, google, or another cloud provider?
-It happened with me, a couple of times actually and I am sure it happens with you as well as in your organization 😅
+Who never had a surprise while checking the billing panel from Amazon, google, or another cloud provider?
+It happened to me, a couple of times actually, and I am sure it happens to you as well as in your organization 😅

 ## Common problems and motivations 💸

-It’s not rare that we sometimes think a service would cost X and it ends up costing 2X in the final of the month, sometimes we also create resources manually for experimentations and forget to clean them up, on the other hand, it is not healthy to access the budgets console every day to check whether the costs are okay or not, so the best way to avoid surprises would be automating this process and creating some sort of alarms when something goes wrong.
+It’s not rare that we sometimes think a service would cost X, and it ends up costing 2X in the final of the month, sometimes we also create resources manually for experimentation and forget to clean them up, on the other hand, it is not healthy to access the budgets console every day to check whether the costs are okay or not, so the best way to avoid surprises would be automating this process and creating some sort of alarms when something goes wrong.

 Is this post we are going to create a process to keep track of our budgets in AWS by defining a threshold in the account level as well as by AWS services and also creating an integration with email or slack.
 We are going to use [Terraform](https://www.terraform.io/) and the [Email Slack App](https://slack.com/apps/A0F81496D-email) integration to receive alarms from our account to a specific channel in Slack.